Grape-Boy/FNF-SoftEngine/Lua-Script-API:-Value-Setting-and-Getting-Functions.md

 ### getProperty(variable:String)
 Returns a current variable from PlayState's name.

-It can also be used to get the variable from an object that is inside PlayState.
+It can also be used to get the variable from an object that is inside PlayState or a Lua Sprite.

 Example: If you wanted to get the current health's value, you should use `getProperty('health')`.